 |Uninstalling a service version from a Supervisor Cluster leads to all of the services resources being removed from the cluster including the service namespace.
 Application instances of the service in Kubernetes workloads will continue to run.

 |To delete a service version, first you must Deactivate that version and uninstall it from the Supervisor Clusters where it runs.
 Then you can delete the service version from vCenter Server

-- Deleting an entire Supervisor Service.
-To delete a entire service, you must deactivate all of its versions, then uninstall these versions from Supervisor Clusters, and finally delete all the service versions.
+|To delete entire service, you must deactivate all of its versions, then uninstall these versions from Supervisor Clusters, and finally delete all the service versions.